Beginner’s Complete Gym Guide (2026)

 • Bodyweight exercises: Squats, wall push-ups, planks

-• Light dumbbells: Start with 5-10 pounds
+• Light dumbbells: Start with 1-3kgs

 • Resistance machines: Usually have clear instruction diagrams